Last Updated on September 12, 2020 by lindseymahoney

 Disclaimer: Some of these places may have restrictions during quarantine so be sure to check if they are open before going to each place.

-Kid-Friendly Places to Go in Toledo
+Kid-Friendly Activities and Places to Visit in Toledo Ohio

-Metroparks
+Toledo Metroparks

-The Botanical gardens are such a beautiful and kid-friendly place to visit!
 There is an epic treehouse playground that kids can enjoy and the whole family can enjoy walking through the gardens.
 Keep an eye out for sculptures throughout the park.

 One of my favorite Metroparks is Wildwood.
 They have a fantastic playground for kids, lots of hiking trails, and a beautiful Manor house that is often open to the public.
-Every December they decorate the historic home and offer tours to the public, complete with a free s’mores bar in the front yard.

 Fallen Timbers Battlefield & Fort Miamis